LibertarianLawLibrary/State-Templates/Sovereignty_and_Constitutional_Integrity_Act.md

 ## Section 5: Transfer and Sale of Federal Property

-1. All federal property within the State of [State Name] that is associated with or used by unconstitutional federal departments and agencies shall be transferred to the state’s ownership.
+1. All federal property within the State of [State Name] that is associated with or used by unconstitutional federal departments and agencies shall be transferred to the stateâs ownership.

 2. The Governor, in conjunction with the State Legislature, shall oversee the sale of such property.